 Your audience is waiting for you.
-We need you to share your knowledge and understanding with us.
-Teach us.
+(Click to Tweet)

 It’s normal when you start writing in public that you want to attract as many readers as possible, but the mistake is believing that writing about any and every topic will help build your readership.